Carmy - Easy Healthy-ish Recipes

 Caramelized Onions

-Super easy to make and packed with flavour, caramelized onions are onions that have cooked on the stove low and slow, turning golden and sweet.
+Super easy to make and packed with flavor, caramelized onions are onions that have been cooked on the stove low and slow, turning golden and sweet.

 5 from 1 vote